 We cry all the time.
 Did you know that?
 Basal tears are the tears that keep our eyes protected, nourished, and lubricated.
 They drift across the surface of our eyes in a constant flow, but we overlook the slow seep from the lacrimal glands to the nose. [v]

-I’m grateful I have two ice packs and can alternate them when they get too warm.
-I’ve been crying a lot and thus need that much more swelling reduction.
+I’m grateful I have two ice packs and can alternate them when they get warm.
+I’ve been crying a lot and need convenient swelling reduction.
 I’m also thin-skinned to the point of transparency and touchy in the extreme.
 I think it’s the “pain-depression-stress-covid-existential struggle” stuff.
 I even cried when the rogue wave rolled Poseidon.
 Usually, I’m as thrilled as a sociopath at witnessing movie disasters with high body counts.

 And, while I’m giving myself the thumbs up for my efforts at self-presentation, doing the hair and make-up even if I’m miserable, it’s still weird to blow my nose and see flakes of mascara or eyeliner appear. [vi] Tears carry more than themselves along the lacrimal road.
 The Cleopatra-style eyeliner trend is a boon for ophthalmologists: it leads to blocked tear ducts on the regular. [vii]